FX pegs under pressure in emerging markets as commodity prices fall

 "Your economy is going to suffer if your main trade partner is suffering and you cannot allow your currency to adjust while other countries are adjusting theirs," Quijano-Evans said.

 China this month devalued the yuan, widened its trading band to the dollar and pledged to give markets a greater say in setting daily exchange rates.
-The yuan's 3 percent fall since then CNY= prompted Vietnam to devalue the dong and widen its own trading band to the dollar VND=.
+The yuan's 3 percent fall since then prompted Vietnam to devalue the dong and widen its own trading band to the dollar.

 Mindful of past crises, policymakers will be reluctant to sharply run down reserves to support overvalued currencies.